g-leech/argmin-gravitas/_posts/2017-01-11-anthropology-worth.markdown

 <br>

-Just because c-anthropology is very confused on _average_ doesn't speak badly of the field.
+Just because c-anthropology is very confused on _average_ doesn't allow us to write off the whole field.
 90% of everything is crap after all. <a href="#fn:12" id="fnref:12">12</a> For instance: I only recently realised the distinctive value of the philosopher Rousseau, an anthropologist in spirit: few Europeans really considered that there could be value in foreign cultures in his time. <a href="#fn:6" id="fnref:6">6</a>

 This sounds incredible in our hybridised culture, for we are obsessed with [fleeing oneself][Travel] and have a ridiculously rose-tinted idea of what pastoral life was and is actually like.
 But you can see disdainful total superiority in even the most intelligent commentators from the C17th, for instance Samuel Johnson. <a href="#fn:7" id="fnref:7">7</a>